kontext-e/kontext-e.github.io/drafts/executable-architecture-documentation.md

 [Gradle JRuby plug-in](http://jruby-gradle.org)

 Note if you are still forced to use JDK7:
 In our beta testing of this feature, users on JDK7 may need to increase their available "PermGen" space for more complex projects via the gradle.properties setting of: org.gradle.jvmargs="-XX:MaxPermSize=512m"

 ### Execute architecture tests
+from within MPS just like unit tests were executed within an IDE

 ### Current state
+architecture documentation with tightly integrated UML models in the same documents (did you ever try to modify a UML model embedded in an Office word processor?) documentation is executable in the sense that (currently some important) rules can be checked in the build process directly using the architecture documentation files

 many building bricks
-can be used in different configs, e.g. without MPS as text only
+can be used in different configs, e.g. without MPS as text only all is open source or creative commons

 ### The Future
 lots of work
-make all the MPS languages better gather hands-on experience in real life projects
+make all the MPS languages better gather hands-on experience in real life projects find ways to check rules from other arc42 chapters

 ## Vision
 Give the software architects the most flexible and powerful tool for defining an architecture and crafting it into code.